 Naturally, an old farmhouse in Maine comes equipped with a barn.
-Ours is a total of four stories, a typical New England nineteenth century barn There’s a bat colony in the top of it and it’s an apartment house for rodents.
-It’s constructed of gorgeous beams and posts, high ceilings, huge blocks of stone in the foundation.
+Ours is a total of four stories, a typical New England nineteenth century barn.
+There’s a bat colony in the top of it and it’s an apartment house for rodents.
+It’s constructed of gorgeous beams and posts with high ceilings and huge blocks of stone in the foundation.
 Windows look across the tops of the trees and over the river valley, most of them without glass now.
 We have six cords of hardwood stored in the garage level and miscellaneous stuff on the top two floors.
 The spirit of the building is in the cellar, though, which is accessed through two huge heavy wooden doors that are permanently propped open in the back of the building.
 This area is mostly underground and the stone foundation can be clearly seen.
 There are old pens and animal stalls built by hand from the plentiful wood here; not boards, but logs and saplings, rough cut.
 The mowed area in front of this lower floor is not visible from house, driveway or road and is surrounded by trees.

 So, I built a playlist of good music, a mix of old familiar dance tunes and some new discoveries.
 I swept and raked, picked up trash and got rid of some impressive spider webs.
 I found an old rusty tin can, filled it with dirt, and stuck incense in it.
 I put on a skirt and some jewelry, found a pair of light shoes I thought would work (I’ve always danced barefoot), grabbed a yoga mat to sit in the grass and stretch on and went to see what would happen.